MayurJadhav13/JTP-Technical-Project/assets/AUTOENCODER.md

 **6. Backpropagation & Optimization**:
 - The model uses Adam optimizer to update weights based on the loss, improving feature learning over each epoch.

+## Database: MongoDB Atlas

+Initially, features were saved using SQL due to its simplicity.
+However, SQL databases are typically locally hosted, making them inaccessible from other machines.
+To ensure the system works on any laptop and supports remote access, MongoDB Atlas was chosen because:

+- It is cloud-based, allowing data access from anywhere.
+- Offers a free tier, suitable for development use.
+- Its schema-less nature fits well with dynamic feature outputs.
+- Native support for Python (via PyMongo) and better compatibility with machine learning pipelines.
+- High performance and scalability, especially for read/write-heavy ML workloads.

+## Frontend: React.js

+For building the user interface, React.js was chosen over other frontend frameworks like Angular or Vue because:

+- It offers a component-based structure, making the UI modular, reusable, and easier to manage.

+- Lightweight and fast, suitable for building responsive and interactive interfaces.

+- Strong community support and rich ecosystem of libraries for integration.

+- Easier to learn and implement, especially for projects focused more on functionality than heavy UI logic.

+- Works well with backend APIs and is widely used in modern full-stack applications.